afvanwoudenberg/bf/README.md

 # bf
-A Brainf*ck interpreter in Prolog
+A Brainf*ck interpreter in Prolog.